tguernier/beeminder-wc/README.md

 Command line options:
 - `--syslog`: Enable logging to syslog
 - `--config PATH`: Specify a custom configuration file path (default: config.yml)
+- `--count-file FILE`: Just count the words in a single file and print the result to stdout (without posting to Beeminder)